 First, determine how much the item is used for business needs.
 Then multiply that percentage by the total cost of the item.
 For example, if you buy a $30,000 vehicle for company use 75 percent of the time, and personal use the remaining quarter of the time, you can write off $22,500 of the purchase.

 Some years, small business owners are lucky enough to take advantage of both the Section 179 benefit as well as bonus depreciation.
 This year is one of those years, with the deduction being offered at 50 percent of the cost of the equipment for items put in use in 2015, 2016 or 2017.
-Entrepreneur pointed out that this percentage will drop to 40 percent in 2018 and to 30 percent in 2019 – so don’t miss your chance to take advantage of it while it’s available.
+Entrepreneur pointed out that this percentage will drop to 40 percent in 2018 and to 30 percent in 2019.

 Bonus depreciation is similar to Section 179, in that it lets you write off business purchases for the year.
 Unlike Section 179, which applies to all business purchases, bonus depreciation is only applicable to new, not used, equipment purchases.